Census Data for Jersey City ...

 From the Census of 2000: Jersey City had 93,648 Housing Units, a population of 240,055 people and a land area of 14.92 square miles [38.6 km²].
 This gives a density of 2.56 people per Housing Unit and 4,435 Housing Units per square mile [1,712 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Jersey City and you need to be careful when comparing results between the censuses.
-More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Jersey City and you need to be careful when comparing numbers between the censuses.
+More information about the changes can be found in the section called Census-to-Census Observations ... (see below).

 Hudson County ...